-Many people with epilepsy report having memory problems more often than the average person.
-A lot of things can affect one’s ability to remember, such as health, tiredness, depression, anxiety, how well we concentrate and how motivated we are to remember.
+Many people with epilepsy report having memory problems.
+A lot of things can affect one’s ability to remember, such as poor health, tiredness, depression, anxiety, how well we concentrate and how motivated we are to remember.

 There can be many reasons for memory difficulties in people with epilepsy and they may differ from person to person.

-Most seizures have a temporary impact on short term memory, for instance an absence seizure may interrupt only a few seconds and cause little or no disruption, whereas a more severe or lengthy seizure may cause loss of memory for several minutes, even up to an hour or two.
+Most seizures have a temporary impact on short term memory, for instance a simple absence seizure may interrupt only a few seconds and cause little or no disruption, whereas a different or more lengthy seizure may cause loss of memory for several minutes, even up to an hour or two.

 Focal seizures often happen in the part of the brain responsible for memory, so focal seizures may also play a part in more long lasting memory problems as years go by.
 Even if focal seizures are well controlled, people often encounter memory difficulties because of the part of the brain that is affected is not functioning as well as it should.

-Someone with frequent seizures is more likely to have ongoing difficulties with memory.
+Someone with frequent seizures is also more likely to have ongoing difficulties with memory.

-When a seizure or seizures happen in sleep, they disrupt the sleep patterns for the rest of the night, leaving the person feeling unrefreshed, drowsy and tired in the morning.
+When a seizure or seizures happen during sleep, they disrupt the sleep patterns for the rest of the night, leaving the person feeling unrefreshed, drowsy and tired in the morning and during the day.
 This can impact on learning ability, memory and concentration the following day.

 Regular seizures during sleep can have a significant impact on daytime functioning and memory.

 It is usually difficult to recall information straight after a seizure.
-This is sometimes called “post-ictal” confusion and it typically goes away once you have recovered.
+This is sometimes called “post-ictal” confusion and it typically goes away after a few minutes.
 The length of time it takes for memory to return to normal can vary from person to person.
 There is often some small gap in memory around the time a seizure happens.

 Memory problems can sometimes happen because of side effects of anti-epileptic medications.
 Drowsiness, “fogginess”, concentration or attention problems can affect your short-term memory, and may make it more difficult to learn and retain new information.